5arg/raining-buckets/frontend/README.md

 Raining Buckets frontend is a **React** application written in **Typescript**.
-Application is was bootstrapped up with [Create React App](https://github.com/facebook/create-react-app).
+Application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Important npm packages